Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 To confirm that Smock-It is installed successfully, run: sf plugins

-To use Smock-It for inserting test data, authenticate with your Salesforce org: sf login org
+To use Smock-It for inserting test data, authenticate with your Salesforce org.
+Use the following command to initiate the authentication process:

 How to Generate Test Data with Smock-It?